slmgnm/slmgnm/README.md

 ### _May I introduce myself_

-I am Salim, a passionate Junior Frontend Developer with longtime experience in UI/UX Design and Ecommerce, based in Hamburg.
+I am Salim, a passionate Junior Frontend Developer, based in Finland.

 Currently diving into the magical world of React.js